inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 PROPOFOL	331218

-MIDAZOLAM	3040101274	Manual	Numerical entry (free text option)	Hourly
+MIDAZOLAM	3040101274

-MORPHINE	331228	Manual	Numerical entry (free text option)	Hourly
+MORPHINE	331228

-DEXMEDETOMIDINE	3040101250	Manual	Numerical entry (free text option)	Hourly
+DEXMEDETOMIDINE	3040101250

-## RASS- sedated and ventilated patients
+## RASS- sedated and mechanically ventilated patients

-Patients are defined as ventilated and sedated
+Patient is defined as sedated and mechanically ventilated if

+(i) on mandatory ventilation if O2 delivery 040109305 equals endotrachael tube or tracheostomy

+(ii) ventmode 3040102607 equals CPAP/PS

+(iii) receiving sedative drugs (see flowsheets above) within the last 6 hours

 ### RASS scores on target